-In addition to their full time externship placements, students in the Residency Externship Program take two innovative courses prior to and during their externship semester.
+In addition to their full-time externship placements, students in the Residency Externship Program take two courses prior to and during the externship:

 Winter Term Course (1-credit, graded): Government, Ethics, & the Public Sector Externship This is a required prep course for students in the Residency Externship Program.
-The course provides a review of federal and state governance, explores the extern's role in the policymaking process, introduces students to ethical issues within government, and allows students to research a topic related to their REP placement.
+The course provides a of federal and state governance, explores the extern's role in the policymaking process, introduces ethical issues within government, and allows students to research a topic related to their REP placement.